GreallyLab/gaiaAssociation/README.md

 ### Installing Python and Pip:

-To use gaiaAssociation as a command line tool, the user will need python and pip installed onto their computer.
+To use gaiaAssociation as a command line tool or as a python library, the user will need python and pip installed onto their computer.
 To install python you can follow the instructions for your particular operating system given by Python:

  https://www.python.org/downloads/